RedBearAK/xwaykeyz/README.md

 ## Forked from keyszer

+The `xwaykeyz` keymapper was forked from `keyszer`, and supports some Wayland environments (GNOME, KDE Plasma, Cinnamon, Sway, Hyprland).
+The many references in this README to keyszer will be updated at some point to be more relevant for `xwaykeyz`.

 Keyszer is a smart key remapper for Linux (and X11) written in Python.
 It's similar to `xmodmap` but allows far more flexible remappings.
-Keyszer was forked from [xkeysnail](https://github.com/mooz/xkeysnail) which no longer seems actively maintained.
+Keyszer was forked from [xkeysnail](https://github.com/mooz/xkeysnail), which no longer seems actively maintained.

-Xwaykeyz was forked from keyszer, and supports some Wayland environments (GNOME, KDE Plasma, Cinnamon, Sway, Hyprland).
-The many references in this README to keyszer will be updated at some point to be more relevant for `xwaykeyz`.

-Feel free to pronounce it however you want: Ex-Way-Keys, Sway-Keys, or Zway-Keyzzzzzz...
+Feel free to pronounce `xwaykeyz` however you want: Ex-Way-Keys, Sway-Keys, or Zway-Keyzzzzzz...

+## Everything below this header may need to be updated

+This section will slowly move down the README as I update each section of the README to reflect that this is a README for `xwaykeyz` which has been forked from `keyszer` and renamed.

+* * *

 ### How does it work?